RyansOpenSauceRice/Frigate-Config-GUI/README.md

 ### Requirements

-- Python (version TBD)
+- Node.js (version 18 or higher)
-- Additional dependencies will be listed in requirements.txt
+- npm or yarn for package management

 ### Installation